 The water heater is located in the midship mechanical space.
-It is accessed through the companionway stairs machinery space entrance.
+It is accessed through the midship mechanical space hatch.
 The water heater uses an AC element that is thermostatically controlled at the heater and activated by a circuit breaker located in the AC Main Distribution Panel (MDP).
 A high pressure relief valve protects the system from excessive pressure.
 Make sure all air is purged from the water heater and lines before activating the water heater breaker.
 Refer to the water heater manual for additional information.

-DO NOT turn on the water heater until it is fulled and primed; damage to the heater will result.
+DO NOT turn on the water heater until it is filled and primed; damage to the heater will result.